oven-sh/bun/docs/cli/publish.md

 ### `--gzip-level`

 Specify the level of gzip compression to use when packing the package.
 Only applies to `bun publish` without a tarball path argument.
+Values range from `0` to `9` (default is `9`).